 With the exception of TSA as noted above, all non-service animals must typically be kept kenneled while in the airport’s facilities.

-If you enjoy the use of airport lounge facilities, you’ll find that many lounges generally allow pets – including The Centurion Lounge!
+If you have a credit card with airport lounge access, you’ll find that many lounges generally allow pets – including The Centurion Lounge!
 Airline-specific lounges (including Delta Sky Club and Admirals Club) have rules that mirror their onboard pet-policies.
 For Priority Pass lounges, it is best to check with the specific lounge regarding their policies as there is no one, overarching PP policy.

 If you are lucky enough to travel through one of our top 10 pet-friendly airports, you will definitely be able to relax before your flight at the relief/play areas that we’ve noted above.